MarcoLucidi01/ytcast/readme.md

-it allows to start playing videos, pause, unpause, skip, add videos to the queue and more. the api is **not documented** and understanding how it works it's not an easy and fun job. luckily lots of people have already reverse engineered the thing (see THANKS) so all I had to do was taking the bits I needed to build `ytcast`.
+it allows to start playing videos, pause, unpause, skip, add videos to the queue and more. the api is **not documented** and understanding how it works it's not an easy and fun job. luckily lots of people have already reverse engineered the thing (see [THANKS][13]) so all I had to do was taking the bits I needed to build `ytcast`.

-the bridge between DIAL and YouTube Lounge api is this `screenId` which as you can imagine is an identifier for your "screen" (TV app).
-DIAL allows to get information about the current "state" of an app on a particular device.  some fields of this state are required by DIAL, other fields are app specific (called additional data). `screenId` is a YouTube specific field that can be used to get a token for the YouTube Lounge api: with that token we can control the TV app via api calls.
+the bridge between DIAL and YouTube Lounge api is the `screenId` which as you can imagine is an identifier for your "screen" (TV app).
+DIAL allows to get information about the current "state" of an app on a particular device.  some fields of this state are required by DIAL, other fields are app specific (called additional data). `screenId` is a YouTube specific field that can be used to get a token from the YouTube Lounge api: with that token we can control the TV app via api calls.

 putting all together, what `ytcast` does is: